Rickmsd/namemaker/README.md

 Namemaker uses Python's built-in `random` module, but uses its own instance of `random.Random` to avoid interfering with the state of the `random` module.
 You can access the RNG with the `namemaker.get_rng` function.
 Being an instance of `random.Random`, it supports all the same methods as the `random` module itself, like `getstate`, `setstate`, and `seed`.
 You can also replace the default RNG with your own RNG, using `namemaker.set_rng(my_rng)`.
 The only requirement on `my_rng` is that it has a `choice` method that takes in a list and returns a single element from that list.

 # Cookbook
-Here are some different uses of namemaker to give you an idea of how the inputs can be varied for different results.
+Here are some different uses of namemaker to provide an idea of how the inputs can be varied for different results.

 Planet names using the built-in Greek mythology data: